vcc-csc212/sp21-archive/_docs/3-assignments/final.md

 #### Notes on Final Exam
 - Unlike traditional exams, the final exam **can only improve (not hurt) your course grade**.
-- It'll be cumulative, with a stronger focus on material from week 8 and forward (since the idterm covers weeks 1-7).
+- It'll be cumulative, with a stronger focus on material from week 8 and forward (since the midterm covers weeks 1-7).

 #### Notes on Final Project
 - You may work individually or in groups of up to 4.